luisnogit/algosingo/README.md

 - [ ] Red-Black Tree
 - [ ] B-Tree

+> **_NOTE:_**
-> **_NOTE:_** This list is subject to change.
-Some algorithms may not be implemented either because I already know them or simply because I don't want to (e.g., Bubble Sort, Binary Tree, AVL Tree).
+> - This list is subject to change.
+> - Some algorithms may not be implemented either because I already know them or simply because I don't want to (e.g., Bubble Sort, Binary Tree, AVL Tree).
+> - The implementation order is not linear.